Aimyon: Personal life

-When she was in middle school, she belonged to the track and field club and served as the deputy director.
-She hates studying, and has dropped out of high school once.
+While in middle school, she belonged to the track and field club and served as the deputy director.
+She dislikes studying and has dropped out of high school.
 Her favorite food is ikura, and she dislikes fish and mushrooms, the latter of which is the result of choking on it when she was little.
 Aimyon likes animals, and she said that she used to often visit Ueno Zoo.
 She cites her father as her ideal type.
 Aimyon likes watching Doraemon and Castle in the Sky.